 When they’re looking for a case study, bullet point a few key facts about your story.
 For example if the journalist is looking for a business who has faced late payment issues, quickly list when this happened to your company, how it affected your company and whether or not it has been resolved.

 If it's relevant to the request, try to introduce statistics or figures in your response.
-Journalists like to get some concret elements to talk about.
-Understand why you should absolutely use statistics in your next press releases as well by reading our blog on the topic.
+Journalists like to get some concrete elements to talk about.
+They are looking for 'insights' and 'information' that readers will find news worthy.

 If they’re looking for products for a gift or shopping guide it is important to be prepared with high resolution images.
 Send two to three images with a short description, price and where it is available to buy, if possible include the link.
 Offer the journalist the opportunity to see further product images if they wish.